unvt/niroku/NARRATIVE.md

 - **Temporary directory handling**: Some Raspberry Pi setups mount /tmp as tmpfs, which can fill up quickly.
 We now detect this, offer to disable it, and use /var/tmp as a fallback for large downloads.
 - **Repository cleanup**: Old or incompatible apt repository configurations (e.g., cloudflared for trixie) can cause update failures.
 The installer now cleans these up automatically.
 - **Non-interactive installation**: GPG key operations can prompt for confirmation in non-interactive environments.
-We now remove existing keys before re-importing them.
+We now use `gpg --batch --yes` flags to suppress prompts and remove existing keys before re-importing them.
 - **Download robustness**: Binary releases may be available in different variants (gnu vs musl libc).
 We try multiple candidate URLs and verify file sizes before proceeding.
 - **cloudflared installation**: The cloudflared apt repository does not support Debian trixie yet.
 We switched to downloading the official .deb package directly from GitHub releases, which is the recommended approach per Cloudflare's documentation.
+- **Architecture detection**: Raspberry Pi Zero W (armv6l) requires different handling than Pi 4 (arm64).
+Martin and Docker are not available as prebuilt binaries for armv6l.
+We detect the architecture and skip incompatible components with clear warnings.
+- **npm package versioning**: Using `npm install -g package` without version tags can install old cached versions.
+We now explicitly use `@latest` tags (`vite@latest`, `maplibre-gl@latest`, `pmtiles@latest`) and pre-uninstall old versions before reinstalling.
+- **Installation defaults**: Requiring environment variables to overwrite existing installations was counterintuitive for testing.
+We inverted the logic: default to overwrite, use `NIROKU_KEEP_EXISTING=1` to preserve existing files.
+- **Building on low-power devices**: Pi Zero W has limited RAM and slow CPU.
+Building Martin from source requires disabling /tmp tmpfs (to avoid "No space left" errors) and using `--jobs 1` to limit memory usage.
+Build time: 4-6 hours.

-These improvements make niroku more reliable in real field deployments.
+These improvements make niroku more reliable in real field deployments across different Raspberry Pi models.